Relocation Attorney in New Port Richey

 To relocate without consent from the other parent, you will need to show:

 - That the relocation is in the best interest of the children

 - That the children and your former spouse will maintain their relationship post-move

 - That there will be little to no negative impact on the kids or the parent-child relationship

 You can also argue that the move is short-term and you will be coming back.
 However, if you do not return as promised, the other parent can go to court to assert their parental rights.

-To work through mediation with your former spouse or go to court over relocation, you need help from an experienced New Port Richey family lawyer.
+To work through relocation with your former spouse, you need help from an experienced New Port Richey relocation lawyer.
 Contact Dale L. Bernstein, Chartered Law Office today at (727) 312-1112.